Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None

-Encyocrates raffrayi None This medium-sized tarantula is widely distributed throughout Madagascar
+Encyocrates raffrayi None Madagascar

-Eumenophorus clementsi, murphyorum Sierra Leone Mouse Brown and Greater Sierra Leone Mouse Brown, respectively
+Eumenophorus clementsi, murphyorum Sierra Leone Mouse Brown and Greater Sierra Leone Mouse Brown, respectively Sierra Leone

-Hysterocrates affinis*, affinis angusticeps*,
+Hysterocrates affinis, angusticeps

 apostolicus